IBM/kubernetes-driver/docs/install.md

 To complete the install you will need a Kubernetes cluster.

 You will also need a controller machine (can be one of the Kubernetes cluster nodes) to perform the installation from.
 This machine must have the Helm CLI tool installed with access to your cluster.
+Please note that `Helm v3` is required.

 ## Installation